Engine Customization Workflow

 It is recommended to maintain custom code using the GitHub's Fork workflow.
 This workflow allows developers to easily update custom engine parts when the engine is upgraded in the future.
 This workflow is described in the Fork a repo documentation.
 For more GitHub-related workflows, please refer to the GitHub Help.

 Also, depending on the Creator version, developers may need to switch to a different engine branch, it is recommended to use the same branch that corresponds to the version of Creator being used.

 If you only need to customize the engine functionality of the web version of the game, or if you only need to modify the pure TypeScript layer logic (e.g.: UI system, animation system), simply modify the TypeScript engine by following the procedure below:

 1.1 Get the TypeScript engine

-You can modify the engine based on the one built in Cocos Creator 3.0 if you just need to make some adjustments based on the current version.
+It is possible to modify the engine based on the one built in Cocos Creator 3.0 to make some adjustments based on the current version.
 Click the App button at the top right of the Creator editor, and then copy the built-in

 engine directory to another local path.